Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 ### The FrontendAction class
 We went through a variety of Clang's frontend components, such as the preprocessor and Sema, to name a few.

+Many of these important components are encapsulated by a single data type, called **FrontendAction**.